JonnyHaystack/HayBox/README.md

 of microcontroller used in the controller.

 On Pico/RP2040, there are currently no button holds required on plugin.
-USB vs GameCube vs Nintendo 64* is detected automatically.
+USB vs GameCube vs Nintendo 64 is detected automatically.

 On Arduino/AVR, the DInput backend is selected if a USB connection is detected.
 Otherwise, it defaults to GameCube backend, unless another backend is manually selected by holding one of the following buttons on plugin:
 - A - GameCube backend with polling rate fix disabled (used for GCC adapters)
 - C-Left - Nintendo 64 backend (60Hz polling rate)

-\* Nintendo 64 is not supported on Pico yet, but will be very soon.

 #### Game mode selection